labex-labs/open-source-labs/react/30-seconds-of-react/lab-multiselect-checkbox/step1.md

 > `index.html` and `script.js` have already been provided in the VM.
 In general, you only need to add code to `script.js` and `style.css`.

 This code renders a list of checkboxes and sends the selected value(s) to the parent component using a callback function.
-Here are the revised steps to create it:
+Here are the steps to create it:

 1. Use the `useState()` hook to initialize the `data` state variable with the `options` prop.
 2. Create a `toggle` function that updates the `data` state variable with the selected option(s) and calls the `onChange` callback function with them.